x-jesse/pose-estimation-flappy-bird/README.md

 # Flappy Flappy Bird

+Welcome to Flappy Flappy Bird, where you can roleplay Flappy Bird!
 Literal flappy bird.
 Uses your webcam to detect flapping arm motion using pose recognition.
 Built in 1 day for no particular reason (I was bored).

 Currently still a protoype, maybe create a webapp later.